Personal Disaster Recovery

 It is normal to feel anxious about your own safety and that of your family and close friends.

-• Profound sadness, grief, and anger are normal reactions to an abnormal event.
+• Profound sadness, grief, and anger are normal reactions to an extraordinary event.

 • Acknowledging your feelings helps you recover.